The oldest public wildflower garden in the United States

 The inflorescence consists of a panicle of long stalked clusters (cymes) of small female flowers (pistillate) in the upper leaf axils and clusters of male flowers (staminate) from the lower leaf axils.
 These are on the same plant and are held somewhat horizontal to the stem.
 The clusters have a creamy color before flower opening.

-Seed: Pollination is by the wind, resulting in the fertile female flowers producing a dark partially circular achene that is not enclosed in a capsule or the perianth of the flower.
+Seed: Pollination is by the wind, resulting in the fertile female flowers producing a dark partially circular achene that is not enclosed in a capsule or entirely by the perianth of the flower.

 Comparison: The Stinging Nettle, Urtica dioica, has opposite more lance-like leaves, is taller, and has a different looking flower cluster - more narrowly elongated and drooping.
 See comparison drawings below in the photos.
-The other Nettle in the Garden that resembles Wood Nettle is Canadian Clearweed, Pilea pumila.
+The other Nettle in the Garden that resembles Wood Nettle is the stingless Canadian Clearweed, Pilea pumila.
+The other species of Laportea in North America, Laportea aestuans, is found only at the southern tip of Florida.
+It has stipitate-glandular hairs in addition to stinging hairs and the achenes are smaller.

 Above: 1st & 2nd photos - The loosely branching cymes - male flowers below and female flowers above.
 3rd photo - The bristly stem with both glandular stinging hair and non-glanudular non-stinging hair.